GuilhermeRossato/Sensor-Tracker-App/README.md

 The idea behind the frontend folder structure is scalability.
 Essentially it is a division of a large angular application, broken into parts called components.

+## Database

+The database used is a MongoDB, the local server provided (for tests and development) is a memory-based server from the [mongodb-memory-server](https://www.npmjs.com/package/mongodb-memory-server) package.

+The classes at `./utils/MongoDBClient.js` and `./utils/MongoDBServer.js` are wrappers that abstract the previously mentioned modules.

+Every database operation should be done through the [mongoose](https://www.npmjs.com/package/mongoose) ORM and the models and schemas are defined at the `./models` folder.

+The basic usage of the ORM, local database server and client can be observed at `./test/test-database.js`.

 ## That's all for now